MainuddinAlam/Password-Generator-Project/README.md

-#Project to generate and store passwords in your local machine.
+Python Project to generate and store passwords in your local machine.